AliSoftware/OHHTTPStubs/README.md

 ### Using download speed instead of responseTime

-When building the `OHHTTPStubsResponse` object, you can specify a response time (in seconds) so that the sending of the fake response will be postponed.
-This allows you to simulate a slow network for example.
+When building the `OHHTTPStubsResponse` object, you can specify a response time (in seconds) so that the sending of the fake response will be spread over time.
+This allows you to simulate a slow network for example. ([see "Set request and response time"](#set-request-and-response-time))

 If you specify a negative value for the responseTime parameter, instead of being interpreted as a time in seconds, it will be interpreted as a download speed in KBytes/s.
 In that case, the response time will be computed using the size of the response's data to simulate the indicated download speed.